-

 Affected matrices

-Lignin determination applies to many matrices:
+Lignin analysis is applicable to many matrices:

-• Raw fodder (silage, alfalfa, corn, hay)
+• Raw forage (silage, alfalfa, corn, hay)

 • Plant-based raw materials for animal feed